 raury is the indigo child of the internet age

 When Pharrell Williams calls you, explains that he's saving the oceans and asks you to get involved, you don't hang up.
-This unlikely turn of events happened to our new friend Raury and now he too has joined G-Star's RAW for the Oceans movement, an initiative creating collections designed by Pharrell and made with Bionic Yarn containing recycled ocean plastic.
+This unlikely turn of events happened to our new friend Raury, and now he too has joined G-Star's RAW for the Oceans movement, an initiative creating collections designed by Pharrell and made with Bionic Yarn containing recycled ocean plastic.
 We spoke with the 19-year-old musician the morning after he blew the minds of a sold-out crowd at East London's Village Underground with a performance that somehow simultaneously echoed both Prince and Kanye.
 The latter actually called him in for a breakfast meeting, while alt-pop princess Lorde scored him a spot on the Hunger Games soundtrack.
 Put simply, Raury is making things happen for himself.
 And he wants you to make things happen too.
-Read on and learn.

 Could you explain what it means to be an Indigo Child?